-NUTR 7034 Nutrition III: Clinical Nutrition (Didactic credits: 2.5)
+NUTR 7034 Nutrition III: Clinical Nutrition

 This course introduces the clinical evaluation of diet and the diagnosis of nutritional needs.
 Specialized therapeutic diets and nutritional supplements will be explored for health maintenance and select populations.
 This course stresses therapeutic nutrition and diet as it is used to treat various diseases and conditions seen clinically in naturopathic medical practices.